jmussman/pirates/README.md

 We have minimal concerns about authenticating the application (see the next point).
 * The identity provider will only accept and redirect the user to a registered URI for the second part of the flow, so it has to be the application that receives the authorization code.
-A fake application could initiate the flow, but without the verifier the true application cannot complete it, so what is the point to do that?
+A fake application could initiate the flow but without the verifier the true application cannot complete it, so what is the point to do that?
 * The client ID does not need to be protected because of the previous points.
 * A client secret is not necessary because PKCE is used to ensure same client is completing the second part of the flow.